 For many, Esteban Ocon was the positive surprise of the 2017 season.
 It was expected that the young Frenchman would be Force India’s number two to Sergio Perez, yet Ocon was more than a match for his vastly more experienced team-mate.
 Despite on-track tussles with the Mexican, Perez’s ruthless nature didn’t distract Ocon from the job at hand.
 He kept up his incredibly consistent finishing record until the Brazilian round of the championship, where he was taken out of the race on the first lap.
 Of the nineteen races he finished, Monaco was the only event where he failed to score a point.
 He started third on the grid in Monza, but despite coming close a number of times throughout the year, his quest for his first podium continues.

 Ocon was replaced at Racing Point by Lance Stroll for 2019.
 He had signed a contract with Renault, but that was nullified when Daniel Ricciardo opted to join the French manufacturer.
 Instead, 2019 was a year on the sidelines for Ocon.
-Ahead of the 2019 Belgian Grand Prix, it was announced that Ocon would join Ricciardo at Renault for the 2020 season.
-The intra-team battle between the pair is set to be one of the hottest topics of the season.
+Ahead of the 2019 Belgian Grand Prix, it was announced that he would join Ricciardo at Renault for the 2020 season.

 ESTEBAN OCON’S F1 RECORD